 Chris Moncrieff, political reporter and ‘Fleet St legend’, lived in Hale End for 57 years.
-His daughter, tour guide Joanna, tells his story.

 About this Event